Build what your competitors can't buy.

 Now they want you to pay for the privilege of staying.

-Instead of migrating from one vendor prison to a newer one, migrate to something purpose-built for your business.
+Instead of paying millions to migrate from one vendor prison to a newer one on a higher tier, migrate to something purpose-built for your business.
 Yours to direct.
 No vendor can sunset it.

 The Widening Gap